gobbyo/IoT/docs/tutorial-uploaddevicefile.md

 ## Create a new storage account and container

-In this section you'll create a storage container and account for the files you upload.
-Azure Storage is a service for storing and retrieving data in a variety of formats, including blobs (binary large objects), files, tables, and queues.
+In this section you'll create a storage container and account for the files you upload. **Azure Storage** is a service for storing and retrieving data in a variety of formats, including blobs (binary large objects), files, tables, and queues.

-A container in Azure Storage is a logical grouping of blobs.
+**A container in Azure Storage** is a logical grouping of blobs.
 Containers provide a way to organize your blobs and set permissions for them.
 You can think of a container as a folder in a file system.

 Azure Storage containers are used for storing and managing large amounts of data in the cloud.
 They can be used for a variety of purposes, such as storing files for distributed access, storing data for backup and restore, storing data for analysis by an on-premises or Azure-hosted service, and storing data for archiving.
+You'll do the following actions in the diagram below to set up your upload storage:
+1. Obtain the resource group name from your IoT Hub
+1. Create a new storage account
+1. Create a new storage container in your storage account
+1. Configure IoT hub to use your storage account for file uploads

+![lnk_installfileupload]

 1. Open a PowerShell terminal session from VS Code in your Cloud Machine.
 Run the following script using your IoT Hub's resource group you created in the [Tutorial: Deploy an Azure IoT Hub](tutorial-deployiothub.md) to set the `$resourceGroupName` PowerShell variable.